Government and regulator interaction

 - about the commencement date not providing sufficient time for implementation

 - the performance benchmark test not being a reviewable decision

 - the need for a two-stage approach to assessing performance

 - the need to extend CGT rollover relief to the transfer of members and assets from one fund to another.

 Events and Learning

-During the month of February, we’re also delivering the following learning virtual workshops:
+During the month of June we’re delivering the following learning workshops: